andiagusti/HolyQuran/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-Big thanks to <a href="http://twitter.com/jTogrul">Togrul</a> for his contribution to this project.